 First, you will need to submit an application and undergo a credit check.
-International students coming to the United States to study generally do not have a credit score, and so are required to have a US co-signer.
+International students coming to the United States to study generally do not have a credit score, and so are usually required to have a US co-signer.
 A co-signer is a person who undertakes your loan with you, and is jointly responsible for repaying your loan should you fail to do so.
 Having a co-signer will increase your chances for loan approval, as well as lower interest rates.

 First, complete the application online.
-After you have completed your part of the student loan application, your co-signer will need to apply, so make sure that you share your application number with your co-signer.
+After you have completed your part of the student loan application, your co-signer (if required) will need to apply, so make sure that you share your application number with your co-signer.

 As part of your online application, you will receive a disclosure showing a range of interest rates that are available for the loan you applied for.
 Later, you will receive another disclosure that shows the specific interest rate you qualified for.

 Next you will get an email that tells you what your next steps are.
 These will vary by your specific lender.

 First, sign the consumer credit agreement, then the self-certification form to show that you’re verified the amount you need to borrow.
 Additionally, your school will verify that you have enrolled and that your requested loan amount does not exceed the cost of attendance.
 The school certification may impact the amount you requested.

 Next, you will need to sign your Promissory Note, which states that you will repay the loan in full, and complete the Self-Certification Form.